angx-system/angx-reader/README.md

 Each signal becomes a point in a vector space — close to other signals about the same thing, far from the rest, regardless of language.

-A failure signal near a learning signal — the same problem already solved somewhere else in the record.
-A method near a problem — documented expertise near a failure, logged by someone who has never heard of the person who needed it.
+A failure signal that lands near a learning signal points to a problem already solved somewhere else in the record.
+A method that lands near a problem points to expertise logged by someone who never heard of the person who needed it.

 Nodes that cite the same `built from` reference — the same external design,